Angold-4/OSDI/Chapter/Chapter2/4ClockTick.md

 ## Operating Systems Design and Implementation Notes

-# 4. Inside a Hole Clock Tick
+# 4. Inside a Whole Clock Tick
 ##### By Jiawei Wang

 We are now moving closer to looking at the actual **code of Minix3**.<br>